We all know that February sometimes involves a leap year. But in a little quirk of history, American colonists once had to leap weeks into the future!

 The solution: At one second after midnight on September 2, 1752, it became September 14.

 If you’re looking to celebrate that special day with us, you can do so a few days before George’s actual birthday.
-Washington Crossing Historic Park will celebrate Washington’s 286th birthday at the Visitor Center on Sunday, February 18, from 10 AM to 2 PM.
-Admission is only $1.
+Washington Crossing Historic Park will celebrate Washington’s 290th birthday on Sunday, February 20.